Scholars Showcase

 Faculty Writer’s Retreat

-For three days, this “academic incarceration” will provide private space in Perkins to focus on your writing project, grant application, or the finishing touches of your latest draft.
+For three days, this “academic incarceration” will provide private space to focus on your writing project, grant application, or the finishing touches of your latest draft.
 In return, you agree to write – and leave the grading, email, meetings, and social media at home, or in your office.

 Arriving at the retreat with very specific writing tasks, whether conceptualizing and drafting a new manuscript or completing final revisions to a long-standing work, will allow you to maximize this opportunity.